bepronetwork/web-network/docs/NETWORK-MANAGER.md

-## 1. HOW MANAGER MY NETWORK?
+## 1. HOW CREATE/MANAGER MY NETWORK?

+Each user is be able to create other networks by visiting `/networkname/account/my-network`

+After created also be able to manege settings of you own networks by visiting `/networkname/profile/my-network`

+## 2. HOW MANAGER DEFAULT SETTINGS NETWORK?

-The admin wallet is the address of the contracts governor, this person will be able to access the `/parity` page where actions for deploying ERC20 and Network are available.
+Only the contracts governor is able to access the `/administration` page.
+There is possible to change the default settings for ERC20 and Network contracts for new network deployed.

  -  Default Network Name.
  -  Min and Max time for dispute.
  -  Min and Max Ammount to be a Council Member.
  -  Max dispute Percentage.

+Also it's possible change this settings before do the first deploy, at env file.

 ```
-text
 # .env

 NEXT_PUBLIC_DEFAULT_NETWORK_NAME=bepro